salomalo/scratch-smarter/wp-content/plugins/wp-rss-aggregator/readme.txt

 9. The complete settings page for the core plugin

 == Changelog ==

+= 4.12.1 (2019-02-27) =
+* Added a modal with an optional poll when the plugin is deactivated.
+* Improved the core plugin's on-boarding process for brand new users.
+* Fixed the "Sorted" error appearing constantly in the debug log.
+* The timeout for the truncating posts hook has been extended.
+* Fixed PHP warnings appearing on WordPress multisite.
+* Fixed PHP notice appearing on Feed Items page.
+* Fixed strict standards notice appearing on settings import.

+= 4.12 (2019-01-29) =
+* The plugin now checks if its running on PHP 5.3.9, and deactivates itself when not.
+* Added message informing users that v4.13 will drop support for PHP 5.3.
+* Added an introduction page for new plugin users.
+* Disabled the welcome page on activation and updates.
+* Changed protocol for all links to HTTPS wherever necessary or applicable.

+= 4.11.4 (2018-12-11) =
+* Added handling of lifetime licenses.
+* License renewal link and expiry are not shown if they are not applicable.

 = 4.11.3 (2018-05-23) =
 * Updated Help & Support page.